kikwit/kikwit/README.md

 ### Controllers

-By default controller classes are located in the `APP_ROOT/controllers/` where `APP_ROOT` is the application base folder.
+By default controller classes are located in `APP_ROOT/controllers/**/*` where `APP_ROOT` is the application base folder.
 The location can be changed using the `controllersRoot` configuration key.
 All controller classes must be decorated with `@controller`.

 Example: